ASK

 Are you, or someone else, feeling unsafe?

-Everyone has the right to feel safe in their relationships.
+Everyone, including kids and teens, have the right to feel safe at home and in their relationships.

 If you or someone else is in danger now, phone the police on 000 (triple zero).